Skip to content

 cd sylo/deploy

-cp .env.example .env # edit with your values
+cp .env.example .env # set DOMAIN to your domain

 docker compose up -d